thinkingmachines/geowrangler/DEVELOPMENT.md

 conda activate geowrangler-env
 ```

-Then run the following to install the pre-commits and python libs.
+Then run the following to install the python libs.
 ```
 cd geowrangler # cd into your geowrangler local directory pip install -e ".[dev]"